Service, Citizenship and Social Justice

-- 8 x 2-hour class sessions on campus (one per week) which take place from February through to May.
-See calendar for dates & themes.
+- 8 x 2-hour class sessions on campus (one per week).

 - Classes run from 5pm-7pm on Tuesday evenings.

 - You are required to do online work on Vula outside of class sessions.

 - You are required to do 10 hours of self-organised community service (either through on-campus organisations e.g. SHAWCO, Ubunye, Golden Futures, or an off-campus organisation of your choosing).